 - Add the water to the mixture and stir.

 - Cover with the lid and place in the freezer for at least 18 hours.
-Prior to serving stir frozen margarita to break up slush.
+Prior to serving, stir the frozen margarita to break up the slush.

 I made this for a cinco de Mayo party and it was a hit!
 I don’t like tequila and even I thought it was great!